Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

 # Current Pipeline

-  * Generate a perfect route with some amount of overlap, in the below case it is 25% the width of the robot
+  * Generate a 'perfect' route with some amount of overlap, in the below case it is 25% the width of the robot

   ![Testing_Obstacle_Avoidance_Animated](./Images/Coverage_Route.png)